According to the latest predictions, the managed services market is expected to reach $594.8 Billion in 2031, growing at a CAGR of 11.3% (2022-2031).

 It was the 1800s, and it was a long time ago.
 But trust me when I say that this phrase is still relevant today.
 Many organizations and marketing departments still struggle to identify underperforming channels and find ways to make their marketing machine more efficient.

-Ensure you put a strong effort into creating a tailored measurement model for your marketing activities that allows you to make informed, data-driven decisions.
+Ensure you put a strong effort into creating a tailored measurement model for your marketing activities.

-Make data analysis a habit in your company.
-It will help you to gain a holistic view on your business, set measurable KPIs for your marketing initiatives so that you can make data-driven decisions to maximize your investment.
+I’ll tell you more – make data analysis a habit in your company.
+It will help you to gain a holistic view of your business, and set measurable MSP KPIs for your marketing initiatives.
+As a result, you can make data-driven decisions to maximize your investment.

-Leverage Web Analytics Tools, (there are so many these days and some of them are free) to track your traffic, understand your audience and monitor your conversion rates.
+Leverage web analytics tools to track your traffic, understand your audience and monitor your conversion rates.